microsoft/OHDSIonAzure/README.md

 git clone https://github.com/microsoft/OHDSIonAzure
 ```

-You can work through the notes on [creating your environment](/docs/creating_your_environment.md) which will walk through how to set up OHDSI on Azure.
+You can work through the notes on [creating your environment quickstart](/docs/creating_your_environment_quickstart.md) which will walk through how to set up OHDSI on Azure.

 ## Contributing